KYLE@AMINORVARIANT.COM / LinkedIn

 WORK

 With a deep foundation in design and a curiosity across disciplines, I bring structure to complex challenges and clarity to brand expression.
-My experience spans industries and mediums—from global defense to grassroots education—always tailored to context, always grounded in meaning.
+My experience spans industries and mediums, from global titans to grassroots start-ups.
+Tailored to context, always grounded in meaning.

 My work has been recognized by AIGA, the Art Directors Club, and the Webby Awards, and published in The One Club Annual, Lust by James Victore, Print Magazine, Wired, The New Republic, and the ADC Annual.